Estimating Graph Dimension with Cross-validated Eigenvalues: Cross-validated eigenvalue estimation

 \subsection{The algorithm}

+Algorithm \ref{alg:eigcv} revokes \texttt{ES} and calculated up to $\km$ cross-validated eigenvalues.
 The algorithm reports a $p$-value for each eigenvector.
 These are then used to estimate $k$.
-In addition to the splitting probability $\varepsilon$, the algorithm takes two more parameters: (i) the maximum number $\km$ of eigenvectors to consider and (ii) the significance level $\alpha$.
-We describe the algorithm for an undirected graph with the adjacency matrix $A\in \N^{n \times n}$ in Algorithm \ref{alg:eigcv}; see Remark \ref{remark:rectangle} for rectangular or asymmetric $A$.
-After \texttt{EigCV}, a few remarks on the theory and the implementation are in order.
+For simplicity, we describe the algorithm for an undirected graph with the adjacency matrix $A\in \N^{n \times n}$; see Remark \ref{remark:rectangle} for rectangular or asymmetric $A$.

+In Algorithm \ref{alg:eigcv}, we allow for several algorithmic modifications from the main statistical theory in Section \ref{sec:consistency} (Theorem \ref{thm:consistency}) because they are practically advantageous.
+These include repetition of cross-validation (Step 1), graph Laplacian (Step 1b), and a delocalization check.
+We discuss the choices in order.

+\begin{remark}[Repetition of cross-validation] Increasing $n_\text{cv}>1$ helps to remove the randomness in the $p$-values generated from edge splitting $\texttt{ES}$ (see Supplementary Section \ref{app:bernoullivspoisson10fold} for further discussion of $\textrm{folds} > 1$). \end{remark}

+\begin{remark}[Graph Laplacian] While the technical parts of the paper use the eigenvectors of an adjacency matrix, the proposed algorithm instead uses eigenvectors from the normalized and regularized adjacency matrices.
+Importantly, the normalized and regularized form of $\E(A)$ has the same number $k$ of non-zero eigenvalues as $\E(A)$.
+For dense graphs, $L$ has similar statistical properties to $ A$.
+However, for sparse graphs, $L$ helps reduces localization of eigenvectors \citep{le_concentration_2017, zhang2018understanding}. \end{remark}

-\begin{remark} Theorem \ref{thm:consistency} studies \texttt{EigCV} with $\mathrm{folds} = 1$ and $\tilde A$ instead of $\tilde L$ in step ii.
-Moreover, there is an additional step needed in Theorem \ref{thm:consistency} to check for delocalization.
+\begin{remark}[Check for delocalization] Finally, there is an additional step needed in Theorem \ref{thm:consistency} to check for delocalization.
 This technical requirement is further discussed in Section \ref{sec:consistency}.
-This step is not used in \texttt{EigCV} or in our code.
-We allow for these modifications in \texttt{EigCV} because they are practically advantageous.
-Increasing $\mathrm{folds}>1$ helps to remove the randomness in the $p$-values generated from edge splitting $\texttt{ES}$ (see Section \ref{app:bernoullivspoisson10fold} for further discussion of $\textrm{folds} > 1$).
-Using $\tilde L$ instead of $\tilde A$ helps reduces localization of eigenvectors \citep{le_concentration_2017,zhang2018understanding}.
-Finally, we do not include a check for delocalization because we find in the simulation in Section \ref{sec:poisson_vs_bernoulli} that when an eigenvector $\tilde x_\ell$ delocalizes, then $(\tilde x_\ell^2)\T {A} \tilde x_\ell^2$ in the formula for $\tilde \sigma_\ell$ is very large, thus leading to conservative inferences. \end{remark}
+This step is not used in \texttt{EigCV} or in our implementation.
+We do not include a check for delocalization because we find in the simulation in Supplementary Section \ref{sec:poisson_vs_bernoulli} that when an eigenvector $\tilde x_j$ delocalizes, $(\tilde x_j^2)\T {A} \tilde x_j^2$ in the formula for $\hat \sigma_j$ is very large, thus leading to conservative inferences. \end{remark}